-This is at the core of what we do.
-Each day, our Friends advocate and help amplify the voices of our youth and their families who often become voiceless in the midst of the systemic failures.
-By challenging the status quo, we also help shift the way institutions and systems view and treat our youth and their families.
+Each day, our Friends advocate and help amplify the voices of our youth and their families who often become voiceless in the midst of multiple systemic failures.
+By challenging the status quo, we help shift the way institutions and systems view and treat our youth and their families.
 Friends also create meaningful experiences that teach youth to build life skills and make informed decisions while exploring the child’s diverse talents and interests.

 Our mission is impacting generational change by empowering youth who are facing the greatest obstacles through relationships with professional mentors — 12+ years, no matter what.